MicroEJ/docs/Trainings/trainingDevelopmentTools.rst

 Intended Audience
 =================

-This training is designed for developers who want to learn about the tools available for debugging embedded applications.
+This training is designed for developers who want to learn about the tools available for developing and debugging embedded applications.

 Prerequisites
 =============